Symphonic Junction

 What does fear sound like?

 When the young protagonist opens a coffin in Count Orlok's palace, you hear the brass scream in terror.
 You hear the timpani thunder.
 The double basses constantly stir up the tension.
-With his symphony, Bernd Wilden has succeeded in evoking a constantly threatening atmosphere.
-Against this he contrasts such everyday sounds as the chirping of birds, the ringing of bells and the folk music in the Transylvanian inn.
+Hans Erdmann's original film score, reconstructed by Berndt Heller, has succeeded in evoking a constantly menacing atmosphere.

 Ivan Meylemans conductor